PUP Startup Script

 - Commands are case-insensitive

-- Supports comments using
+- Supports adding comments with

 //or# - Empty lines are ignored